-- Excellence in teaching
+- excellence in teaching

-- Excellence in learning
+- excellence in learning

-- Excellence in partnerships.
+- excellence in partnerships.

-Our school opened in 2016 with modern facilities and furniture, but at the heart of what we do, are values that underpin our school rules:
+Our school opened in 2016 with modern facilities and furniture, but at the heart of what we do, are old fashioned values and high expectations regarding:

-- Be Safe (safe, supportive, inclusive, disciplined) - Be Respectful (collaborative and supportive relationships) - Be Responsible (leadership and accountability) - Be a Learner (high quality, high equity, high improvement, and lifelong).
+- safety (safe, supportive, inclusive, disciplined) - respect (collaborative and supportive relationships) - responsibility (leadership and accountability) - learning (high quality, high equity, high improvement, and lifelong).